bespoke-silicon-group/bsg_replicant/testbenches/README.md

 This directory contains the following files:

 - `Makefile`: Contains targets for Co-Simulation (Run `make help` for more information)
-- `cosimulation.mk`: A makefile fragment for building Co-Simulation binaries.
+- `compilation.mk`: A makefile fragment for compiling Co-Simulation binaries.
 Used in all of the sub-folders.
 - `simlibs.mk`: A makefile fragment for building hardware and software simulation libraries
 - `aws.vcs.f`: A VCS filelist containing all of the AWS VCS Sources
 - `gen_simlibs.tcl`: A TCL Script for exporting the pre-compiled VCS Simulation libraires from Vivado